lockettnb/fix_filenames_scripts/README.md

-Just a couple scripts to fix filename on the linux/unix command line.
+Just a couple of scripts used to fix filename on the linux/unix command line.

 When my children were growing up I gave them two rules:
-+ don't be rule
++ don't be rude
 + no spaces in filenames

 These scripts will remove space and a bunch of unwanted character from filenames.
-I'm not sure why anyone would put any of these ][${}!!@#%^&()+=|:;`"'<>?*  in a filename but they do.
+I'm not sure why anyone would put ][${}!!@#%^&()+=|:;`"'<>?*  in a filename but they do.

 fnf -- "(F)ile (N)ame (F)ix"
 Bash script to remove unwanted characters.
 It also support renaming of files based on patterns or the date.
 It does not support change directory names.